 If you live in a ground-floor, one-bedroom flat with little clutter, you can hire a van, get a couple of friends to help and move yourself on the day.
 This could cost as little as £100.

-Book the largest van you can (bearing in mind that anything over 7.5 tonnes when loaded requires an HGV licence).
+If you're doing it yourself, book the largest van you can (bearing in mind that you can drive a van up to 3.5 tonnes with a standard driving licence).
 Ask for one with a low kerb height or a let-down tailboard to make loading and unloading easier.

 Remember you’ll probably have to make several journeys, including a final one to return the van, so this option is only practical for moves over a fairly short distance.

 If you’ve got more than four rooms to empty, there’s probably too much to do.
 Consider how many possessions you have.
 Now imagine having to pick up each one of them, carry it across an obstacle course (including stairs) and put it down without breaking your back – and all to a deadline.

 A removals firm can ease the mental and physical stress of loading and unloading to a 12pm deadline on moving day.

 If you decide to use a removals company, start looking into who to use early on so you have time to get competitive quotes.
 Take a look at our dedicated page on how to choose a removals company for estimated costs and advice on what to look for in a good moving company.

 While most of your belongings can go straight into boxes, you'll want to take extra care over any items that are breakable.